LeeDewyze/eth-bsc-swap-contracts/README.md

 ```

 ## 6. Attention
-If you want to run the project, you should copy .env.example file and rename it to .env, then fill values in .env file, 3 parts below:
+If you want to run the project, you should copy .env.example file and rename it to .env.
+And if you want to run project on other networks instead of the development network, you should fill values in .env file, 3 parts below:

 - DEVELOPMENT_RPC_URL, BSC_TEST_RPC_URL, BSC_RPC_URL, RINKEBY_RPC_URL, MAINNET_RPC_URL --- rpc url, according to the NETWORK you choose
 - ETH_ACCOUNT, BSC_ACCOUNT, MAINNET_ACCOUNT --- account to deploy contracts